Guide to Community Forms

-You must click the blue magnifying glass button to see the correct results, not the names that appear in the dropdown.
-You can also find groups by selecting one of the links in the gray box.
+Click the blue magnifying glass button to see the list of results (if you click a name in the dropdown instead, you will go to a contribution page where you can donate to that group).
+You can also find groups by selecting one of the links in the gray box pictured above.

 Both of these actions will return search results that include an orange “Create contribution form” button.
 Once you've found the group you want to fundraise for, click its "Create contribution form" button to start making your community form.

 A pop-up will open where you will fill out your form’s basic information.

 First, give your form a title.
 You will be able to edit your form’s title later, so don’t worry if it is not perfect.

 Then finish the web address for your form by typing a short, simple word in the “Web address” box.
 This word will be part of the unique web address for your form.

 When you click “Create and continue,” you will be taken to your contribution form and see the form editor open on the left.

 Now you can use the form editor to add important information to your form.
 You’ll be able to preview the changes you make to your form here in real time!
 Click here for tips on using the form editor.

 The first thing you should do is add a donation ask.
 Go to the “Title, ask, and URL” tab in the form editor.
 In the "Donation ask" box, write a short blurb explaining why someone should donate.
 Being specific about why you're invested in the cause will motivate your network to give.